Maduro challenger plans caravans for US aid to Venezuela

 “The military has had more than one opportunity to withdraw support for Maduro,” Moya-Ocampos said.
 “It has consistently continued to back him.”

-Guaido told the crowd that thousands of volunteers he has recruited online would help organize the food and medical supplies and get them across from Colombia.
+On Tuesday, Guaido told supporters that thousands of volunteers he’s recruited online would help organize the food and medical supplies and get them across from Colombia.
 He also announced a second collection point for aid to be brought in from Brazil.

-Maduro backers, meanwhile, gathered at a square in the capital, cheering and waving flags.
-They spoke out on state TV against intervention from what they called the “U.S. empire,” saying Maduro is Venezuela’s rightful president.
+Maduro backers, meanwhile, gathered Tuesday in a square in the capital, cheering and waving flags.
+They spoke out on state TV against intervention from what they called the “U.S. empire,” saying that Maduro is Venezuela’s rightful president.

 “We know that behind this supposed humanitarian aid is the intention to intervene in Venezuela,” Vice President Delcy Rodriguez said on state TV.
 “It’s a cheap show.”

 Despite having the world’s largest oil reserves, Venezuela is gripped by widespread malnutrition, disease and violence after 20 years of socialist rule launched by the late President Hugo Chavez.
-Critics accuse Maduro, Chavez’s hand-picked successor, of unfairly winning an election last year for a second six-year term by banning his popular rivals from running and jailing others.
+Critics accuse Maduro, a former bus driver and Chavez’s hand-picked successor, of unfairly winning an election last year for a second six-year term by banning his popular rivals from running and jailing others.

-Maduro has made a show of overseeing military operations played on state TV almost daily.
-He has jogged with troops in formation, mounted an amphibious tank and railed against what he says is an impending U.S. invasion that he has likened to a Latin American Vietnam.
+As pressure mounts, Maduro has made a show of overseeing military operations played on state TV almost daily.
+He’s jogged with troops in formation, mounted an amphibious tank and railed against what he says is an impending U.S. invasion that he has likened to a Latin American Vietnam.

 Maduro says the humanitarian aid is part of a U.S.-led coup to topple him and won’t let it across the border.
 Venezuela’s military last week barricaded a key bridge between Venezuela and Colombia in an apparent attempt to keep the aid from entering.